When Elaine O’Neal announced she was running for mayor in 2021, she said her goal was a “Durham for Everyone.”

 O’Neal’s results have been mixed.
 She’s kept promises about creating opportunities for youth and supporting community-led violence prevention efforts.
 But some pledges about upholding the recommendations of Durham’s racial equity task force remain unfulfilled.
 (See our complete list.)

-Above: the tally of our ratings, as of April 2023.
+Above: the tally of our ratings as of July 2023.

 The ratings for the O’Neal-O-Meter: